-Then, this January 28th, some remarkable footage emerged — extremely convincing, if you ask me, and yet to be debunked – videotaped by two separate witnesses: of a luminous disc descending vertically at quite a speed to hover over Jerusalem’s sacred Mount Zion:
+Then, this January 28th , some remarkable footage emerged — extremely convincing, if you ask me, and yet to be debunked — videotaped by four separate witnesses.

 According to Revelation, Mount Zion is where, at the end of time, the Second Coming of Jesus begins —and where the Kingdom of Heaven is supposed to be established as “The New Jerusalem” comes down out of the heavens onto the earth.

-So basically, the place is charged, and significant for the world’s most dominant religions.
+The place is charged & significant for the world’s most dominant religions.
 Quite a fancy place to make a show.
 And the question arises, since the place is so steeped in spiritual/paranormal legend: is it the first time?

 “…As for the likeness of the living creatures, their appearance was like burning coals of fire, and like the appearance of lamps: it went up and down among the living creatures; and the fire was bright, and out of the fire went forth lightning.”
 Ezekiel 1:4 – 1:24